- Solar advice hub

 Despite the days being shorter, solar panels can still work effectively during winter in the UK, especially on clear days.

-If you’re wondering how much a solar & battery system could save you on your electricity bills, answer a few quick questions below and we'll generate an estimate for you.
+If you’re wondering how much a solar & battery system could save you on your electricity bills, answer a few questions below and we'll provide an estimate for you.

 Related articles